The Crisis, Bailouts, Quantitative Easing, Tapering and Class War

 Nkandla: Is it just Zuma’s greed?

 The Public Protector’s report on Nkandla has again unleashed a storm of anger.
-Radio shows and newspaper columns have been filled with people complaining about the state spending vast sums on upgrading the President’s private residence.
+Radio shows and newspaper columns have been filled with people complaining about the state spending vast sums of money on upgrading the President’s private residence.
 Rightfully they have pointed out that it is wrong that the state spent R 248 million on the project – money which could have been spent on housing, healthcare and service delivery for the public.

 Read more: Nkandla: Is it just Zuma’s greed?